ipvm-wg/homestar/README.md

 ## Quickstart

-If you're looking to help develop `homestar`, please dive right into our [development](./DEVELOPMENT.md) guide.
+If you're looking to help develop `Homestar`, please dive right into our [development](./DEVELOPMENT.md) guide.

-Otherwise, the easiest way to get started and see `homestar` in action is to follow-along and run our image-processing
+Otherwise, the easiest way to get started and see `Homestar` in action is to follow-along and run our image-processing
-[websocket relay](./examples/websocket-relay) example, which integrates `homestar` with a browser application to run a statically-configured workflow.
+[websocket relay](./examples/websocket-relay) example, which integrates `Homestar` with a browser application to run a statically-configured workflow.
 The associated `README.md` walks through what to install (i.e. `rust`, `node/npm`, `ipfs`), what commands to run, and embeds a video demonstrating its usage.

-Throughout the `homestar` ecosystem and documentation, we'll draw a distinction between the [host runtime][host-runtime] and the support for different [guest languages and bindings][guest].
+Throughout the `Homestar` ecosystem and documentation, we'll draw a distinction between the [host runtime][host-runtime] and the support for different [guest languages and bindings][guest].